This post was updated May 2026 with new shoe and sock recommendations.

 The final best piece of advice on shoes is learn how to tie them properly.
 You've all looked at that extra set of holes behind your top lace holes and wondered what the heck they're for.
 The answer is: to keep your shoe from sliding around on your foot, especially to keep your foot from sliding forward and jamming your toes into the end of your shoe.

-What to wear at night
+What to wear on your at night

 You don't want to have to wear your shoes or boots in the evenings when you're hanging out and having dinner and a glass of wine with your new Camino friends.
 Get yourself a nice padded pair of flip flops like the Teva Mush flip flops.
 (These will also serve as your shower shoes.)
 These are ultra light, dry almost immediately, and will give your feet the breathing and cooling time they need.
 I hung these on the outside of my pack as I walked, too.